 To comply with Health and Safety regulations children are expected to change into the correct kit for PE.
-All children require either, shorts and t-shirt, as well as PE shoes.
+All children require either, Burgundy/Black shorts and a White T-Shirt, as well as PE shoes.
+In cold weather, black tracksuit bottoms/ leggings may be worn.
 All PE kits should be clearly marked and stored in a drawstring PE bag.
 (Please note plimsolls or bare feet are acceptable for PE in the Hall, for outdoor PE, trainers should be worn).
 A parent’s note is required for exemption from PE.

 Due to the shortage of coat room space, it would be very helpful if your child could bring their belongings to school in a Meon bookbag (available form Hargreaves) as opposed to a large rucksack.
 These can then be stored in a box in the classroom.